Well, I was quite successful, if I do say so myself. Today, Heather will eat just about anything I will.

-It’s packed with tons of amazing flavor.
-From the toasty ramen and almonds to the sweet, salty, and tangy dressing to the crunch of the cabbage, this stuff is always a hit, no matter where I serve it.
-In fact, it’s one of those things that my family always requests when we have get togethers.
-And it’s always one of the first things to disappear.
+My Asian-Inspired Ramen Slaw is packed with tons of amazing flavor.
+From the toasted ramen and almonds to the sweet, salty, and tangy dressing to the crunch of the cabbage, this stuff is always a hit, no matter where I serve it.
+My family always requests this exact recipe when we have potlucks and get-togethers.
+And, it’s always one of the first things to disappear.

-- My personal opinion is that this slaw is best served immediately.
+- This slaw is best served immediately!
 Once the ramen gets a little soggy, it starts losing its appeal, so gobble it up the first go-round.
-I’ll often make the dressing and wait to toss with the coleslaw mix until right before we’re going to eat.
+I’ll often make the dressing and wait to toss it with the coleslaw mix right before eating time.

-- I really like to use white vinegar in this recipe, but you can swap it out for rice wine vinegar for a little different flavor.
+- Your vinegar choice makes a difference!
+I often use white vinegar in this recipe, but you can swap it out for rice wine vinegar for a little different flavor.

-- If you’re an overachiever (I see you out there!) and want to shred your own cabbage, you’ll need about 7 cups of shredded cabbage.
+- I recommend getting pre-shredded cabbage in a bag, but it’s not necessary!
+If you’re an overachiever (I see you out there!) and want to shred your own cabbage, you’ll need about 7 cups of shredded cabbage, but those bags of pre-shredded coleslaw mix are so hand and pretty, too!
+And the colors of the red cabbage and carrots just look nice.

-- While many folks are hesitant to use the ramen seasoning packet due to the sodium content, it’s pretty important to the flavor of the dish.
+- Don’t fear the seasoning packet!
+While many folks are hesitant to use the ramen seasoning packet due to the sodium content, it’s pretty important to the flavor of the dish.
 Several years back, many ramen makers scaled back on the sodium content in those packets, so be sure to check again.
-You can also find low sodium ramen in some stores.
+You can also find low-sodium ramen in some stores.

 Recipe Card